Team-Danger/Reservation-Component/README.md

 # Latitude
-> Latitude is an open source web application that provides lodging and reservation services
+> Latitude is an open source web application that provides lodging and reservation services.

 > This particular service is a part of Latitude that provides reservation services through a calendar and a floating box

 ![Complete Component](https://github.com/Team-Danger/FEC-Reservation-Component/blob/master/Screenshot-20200616123502-1424x511.png?raw=true)